 - Kohala zip and dip tour from Kona by Kohala Zipline (closer to Kona, includes pick-up and drop-off from select hotels).

-Hidden behind the Ohia trees, you’ll find the a cozy retreat with a modern open plan interior, floor to ceiling windows and a glass door shower.
-The outdoor space is simply stunning, thanks to the private lanai with fire pit and hot tub.
-This truly is one of the most stunning Airbnbs in Hawaii.
+Hidden behind the Ohia trees, you’ll find the cozy retreat with a modern open-plan interior, floor-to-ceiling windows, and a glass door shower.
+The outdoor space is simply stunning, thanks to the private lanai with a fire pit and hot tub.
+Kuono truly is one of the most stunning Airbnb and VRBO rentals in Hawaii.

 There’s another Hawaiian signature snack you need to try during your trip.
 Contrary to malasada and shave ice, this one’s actually good for you too: macadamia nuts.
 The introduction of these Australian tree nuts in Hawaii was a success story, thanks to the fertile soil and tropical climate conditions near Hilo.

-Visit the Mauna Loa Macadamia Nut Factory on a self-guided tour and learn how macadamia nuts are grown, harvested, cracked, roasted, flavored and canned before treating your tastebuds to a delicious tasting.
+Visit the Mauna Loa Macadamia Nut Factory on a self-guided tour and learn how Mauna Loa macadamia nuts are grown, harvested, cracked, roasted, flavored, and canned before treating your tastebuds to a delicious feast.
 We love the chocolate-covered version.
-What’s your favorite?
+What’s your favorite Mauna Loa variation?

 Nothing beats a portion of freshly sliced coconut and pineapple on a hot tropical day.
 We were thrilled to find this one on our way to ‘Akaka Falls.
 It may have been a bit on the expensive site but we were charmed by the experience.
 To us, this is what the lush Hilo area is all about.